RocketChat/docs-old/installation/docker-containers/README.md

 This guide is written assuming that you're starting with:

-- a clean new installation of Ubuntu 14.04 (64 bit)
+- a clean new installation of Ubuntu 16.04 LTS (64 bit)
 - properly configured DNS that resolves requests to your domain name

 - - -